OaklandPeters/py-arithmetic-units/to-do.md

     - apply, call, __call__, map, lift
 * UnitTree composition --> platform for simplify()

+# Testing
+* Testing to confirm however I'm supposed to use generic parameters on Tree
+* I'm very confused ATM - because Leaf[A] should have one parameter - but I'm ending up with 3
+* UnitTree.maybe(..., f) and UnitTree.maybe(..., _not=f)
+    - Purpose: confirm that domain and codomain are correct
+    - Try running it against Tree objects and UnitTree objects, and normal objects

 # Clasification:
 * could probabably merge the functor parts of treefunction into Tree